Last updated: Jan-31-2024

 Additionally, named transformations can be set as transformation presets and strict transformations, which enable additional functionality:

-Especially useful for a DAM administrator, setting a named transformation as a transformation preset enables your account users to apply that named transformation to assets for preview and/or download at the click of a button.
+Especially useful for a DAM administrator, setting a named transformation as a transformation preset enables users to apply that named transformation to assets for preview and/or download at the click of a button.

 You can also allow a named transformation for a strict transformation.
 The Strict transformations setting prevents end users from dynamically applying transformations to media assets by changing their URLs.
 If this setting is on, you can specifically allow a named transformation to be applied to assets dynamically as an exception.

-You can coordinate with developers on your team to create and manage named transformations programmatically, or you can create and manage named transformations via the console UI using the Transformation Editor or the new Transformation Builder (Beta).
+You can coordinate with developers on your team to create and manage named transformations programmatically, or you can create and manage named transformations in the Console using the Transformation Editor or the new Transformation Builder (Beta).

-You can create a named transformation using the Transformations UI in your Cloudinary console:
+You can create a named transformation from the Transformations page, accessible from the Console Product Navigation menu.

 To create a named transformation using the Console, you have a few options:

 - Start with a cookbook recipe as a template and refine it to your needs before saving it with your chosen name.

 - View a list of all your dynamic transformations (those that were generated and delivered on the fly) and save one of those with your chosen name.

 - Create a new transformation from scratch using the Transformation Builder (Beta) and save with your chosen name.